MichaelvanLaar/mvlkss/README.md

 To keep things organized and simple, separate your frontend scripts into partials stored in the `/src/js/main-partials/` folder.

-Then, import them into `/src/js/main.js`, which Webpack will use as the entry point to bundle everything (including imported node modules) and create the output file `assets/js/main.js`.
+Then, import them into `/src/js/main.js`, which Webpack will use as the entry point to bundle everything (including imported Node.js modules) and create the output file `assets/js/main.js`.
 This is the file that needs to be linked in your Kirby templates.

 ## Color Scheme